 4. Dig a hole approximately twice the depth and width of the root ball of your tree and partly fill with Tui Garden Mix.

-5. Fill a bucket with water and add two capfuls of Seasol, seaweed based plant tonic, this promotes strong root growth and reduces transplant shock.
+5. Fill a bucket with water and add two capfuls of Tui Organic Seaweed Plant Tonic, this promotes strong root growth and reduces transplant shock.

-6. Place the tree (still in its bag) in the bucket of Seasol and soak for a few minutes until bubbles stop appearing.
+6. Place the tree (still in its bag) in the bucket of Tui Organic Seaweed Plant Tonic and soak for a few minutes until bubbles stop appearing.
 Remove from the bucket.